ORNL-Fusion/ips-examples/README.md

 1. Source the IPS environemnt
    The environment presently in the /global/common/software/atom/cori//global/common/software/atom/cori/ installation is presently not compatible with the new ips package.
-So for now you need your own local copy of the wrappers.
-You will also need to export the path to your wrappers in your .bashrc file e.g.
+So for now you need your own local copys of the wrappers and examples.
+You will also need to export the path to your wrappers and examples in your .bashrc file e.g.

 ```
-export LOCAL_WRAPPER_PATH=\<path to your wrappers\>
+export LOCAL_WRAPPER_PATH=\<path to your ips-wrappers\>
+export LOCAL_EXAMPLES_PATH=\<path to your ips-examples\>
 ```

 2. Run the ABC example